 Hi, I’m Chen Hajaj, a faculty member of the Industrial Engineering and Management department at Ariel University.
-I also serve as the head of the Data Science and Artificial Intelligence Research Center, and a member of the Ariel Cyber Innovation Center.
+In addition, I serve as the head of the Data Science and Artificial Intelligence Research Center, and as a member of the Ariel Cyber Innovation Center.

-My research activities are in the areas of Game Theory, Machine Learning, and Crowdsourcing.
-Specifically, the focus of my work is on the intersection of game theory and human decision-making (incentive design), and how to detect and robustify the weak-spots of AI methods (adversarial artificial intelligence).
+My research activities are in the areas of Game Theory, Machine Learning, and Cybersecurity.
+Specifically, the focus of my work is on how to detect and robustify the weak-spots of AI methods (adversarial artificial intelligence), and the intersection of game theory and human decision-making (incentive design).

 The methods I develop include theoretical, economical, and computational analysis, in parallel with an algorithm development for implementing such mechanisms in practice.
 On top of that, I conduct an experimental evaluation with human subjects to asses the applicability of my developed methods to real-life scenarios.
 For more information, please see my CV and Google Scholar page.